amanzholov8/atak-ui/README.md

 Project for Introduction to HCI course (CS374) at KAIST.

-Application for keeping track about choreography creation designed for professional dancers
+Application for keeping track of the information about choreography creation designed for professional dancers

 Link to the website: https://polar-caverns-74768.herokuapp.com/